Studying human services and counseling at Wayne State

 Human services and counseling programs

-- Addictions Counseling (Certificate)
+- Addictions Counseling (graduate certificate)

 Graduate certificate (online)